Brioche Hot Cross Buns

 - Mix milk, yeast, flour, sugar, eggs, spice and vanilla into a thick dough

-- Add in the raisins and the orange juice.
+- Add the soaked raisins and all the orange juice.
+The dough will get sticky again.
+Keep mixing until everything is incorporated.

 - Place the dough ball into a large greased bowl and let it rise.